slonigiraf/whitepaper/slonigiraf/ENG.md

 $2*345.56 = 691.12$

+### Long Lasting Effect of Education Improvement

+GDP is closely tied to the workforce.
+Using a conservative estimate that 1% of labor growth leads to a [0.36% increase in GDP](https://dergipark.org.tr/tr/download/article-file/364734), the improvement in education resulting in a 3Х (or 200%) growth in the workforce would lead to a 72% increase in GDP, equivalent to approximately [69.5](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) trillion USD in the long term.
+Based on this calculation, our initial estimation for the total demand for SLON tokens at 8.7 trillion USD should be revised upwards to 78.2 (69.5+8.7) trillion USD that could potentially lead to the cryptocurrency 10X price growth (78.2/8).
+In order to ensure the price stability, we plan to implement an inflation rate of approximately 10%.
+This inflation is achieved by generating additional SLON through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for the hardware maintenance.

 ### Total Private Enterprises Profit From The Educational Reform

 We estimated the demand of SLON tokens but didn't take into account any expenditures to promote and sell tokens.
 SLON tokens is a software product and expenditures can be approximated by other software companies.
 For example [Microsoft EBITDA comprise 49% of the sales in 2022](https://www.wsj.com/market-data/quotes/MSFT/financials/annual/income-statement).
 Let's produce simple estimations of EBITDA from selling SLON tokens to the different types of customers, see the Table 10: